pinobatch/hello-world/Xubuntu_setup.md

 is fine for applications that have only one window, not a tabbed MDI like that of most web browsers since NetCaptor.

+Unfortunately, Keybinder will stop working in Firefox 57, and the replacement ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692].
+If bug 1325692 is not fixed before Firefox 57 release, I may have to drop back to Firefox 52 ESR to prevent data loss in those HTML forms that Restore Previous Session cannot restore.

 Some sites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve [ads that don't track] users across websites.
 So I just ignore